scout-dao/dao/README.md

 # dao

-Deployment and user guides for the ScoutDAO
+Framework and deployment guide for ScoutDAO